tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 facts.
 We will explain the types of facts and their use below.

-A rewrite rule in Tamarin has a name and three parts, each of which is a sequence of facts: one for the rule's left-hand side, one labelleing the transition (which we call 'action facts'),  and one for the rule's right-hand side.
+A rewrite rule in Tamarin has a name and three parts, each of which is a sequence of facts: one for the rule's left-hand side, one labelling the transition (which we call 'action facts'),  and one for the rule's right-hand side.
 For example: